 Emulsifiers such as tetra potassium phosphate help to break down tartar during brushing.

-I have highlighted these ingredients in green in the below recommendations.
+I have highlighted these ingredients in GREEN in the below recommendations.

 Let’s dig into the best dog toothpaste.
-I have tested all of these toothpastes with each of my dogs, so the before and after photos are actual results of my dogs teeth.
+I have tested all of these toothpastes with each of my dogs, so the before and after photos are ACTUAL results of my dog’s teeth.

 #1 TOP PICK